Detroit Wheels: 1974 season

 Things weren't encouraging on the field, either.
 The Wheels had a quarterback with Canadian Football League experience in Bubba Wyche (brother of former NFL quarterback and head coach Sam Wyche), but little in the way of protection (Wyche was sacked eleven times in one game) or receivers.

 Only 10,631 people attended their first home game, and their final home contest drew an announced crowd of 6,351 fans (though actual attendance was closer to 2,000).
 One home game, against the Portland Storm, was moved to J.W.
 Little Stadium in London, Ontario; Storm owner Robert Harris was from London, and actually considered moving his club to the Ontario city and renaming them the London Lords, adopting the name of the recently folded semi-pro team of that name.
-The Canadian government, however, was firmly against the idea of any US-based pro football league playing in their country; they had threatened to pass the Canadian Football Act a few months prior, which forced a proposed Toronto team to move to Memphis instead.
+The Canadian government, however, was firmly against the idea of any US-based pro football league playing in their country and encroaching on the established Canadian Football League; they had threatened to pass the Canadian Football Act a few months prior, which forced a proposed Toronto team to move to Memphis instead.
 Harris received $30,000 from local promoters and the Storm got their first win of the year, 18-7, in front of an announced crowd of 5,105 (though newspaper reports indicated there were only 2,000 people there), in the only World Football League game played outside the United States.

 As the losses piled up, the team's ramshackle financial structure became more problematic.
 Boisture and Grandelius badly wanted to put together a viable professional football organization, but the owners refused all requests for more money.
 According to Grandelius, the owners "panicked" when they realized how dire the situation was, and simply walked away.

 The result was what amounted to a club team in a professional league.
 For one home game, there were no programs available because the printer hadn't been paid.
 Boisture had to cancel several practices because the laundry bill went unpaid, leaving the team without uniforms.
 They couldn't pay their phone bill, and they were unable to reserve hotel rooms or fly to away games without advance payment.
 Players were forced to share food and rent due to missed paydays; several players ended up sharing a house.
 Wide receiver Jon Henderson had to pay his son's hospital bill out of pocket after finding out the team's insurance policy was cancelled for non-payment of premiums.

 The situation prompted Wyche to write to league president Gary Davidson and beg the league office to intervene.